 Children's Museum of Pittsburgh

-The Children’s Museum website’s events calendar is a great example of responsive web design in action.
-In wider browser windows users will see a familiar calendar layout.
-But for phone-sized displays, where space is at a premium, we took a different approach.
-If we simply shrunk the calendar layout down, the text would be too small to read and the links wouldn’t be big enough to tap with a finger.
-Not only that, but we’d be monopolizing precious screen space with days that didn’t even have events scheduled.
-On the new Children’s Museum website, mobile users will see a vertically-formatted event list, with any event-less days hidden from view.
+The site’s events calendar is a great example of responsive web design in action.
+In wider browser windows, users see a familiar calendar layout.
+But for phone-sized displays, if we had simply shrunk down the calendar layout, the text would have been too small to read, the links too small to tap with a finger, and days with no events scheduled would have monopolized precious screen space.
+So instead, mobile visitors to the Children’s Museum website see a vertically formatted event list, with any event-less days hidden from view.